singhpriti/singhpriti/README.md

-- 👋 Hi, I’m @singhpriti
+🔭 I’m currently working as a freelancer.

-- 👀 I’m interested in Web-development
+🌱 I’m currently learning Swift, SwiftUI, Core Data, MVVM, Combine, Realm

-- 🌱 I’m currently learning
+👯 I’m looking to collaborate with iOS Devs

-- 💞️ I’m looking to collaborate on real world projects
+🤝 I’m looking for help with iOS Projects

 <!---
 singhpriti/singhpriti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.